AnnaVechkaeva/Pytorch-Image-Classification/README.md

 # Pytorch Image Classification

-As of now, it supports only MNIST dataset is used for training and evaluation.
+As of now, only MNIST dataset is used for training and evaluation.

 ## Training and evaluationg